node-js-libs/node.io/docs/README.md

 ## Getting started

-The following example highlights how to create and run a simple job.
+The following very basic example highlights how to create and run a job.

 _times2.js_